generative AI

 Michael Palmer

 It's convenient to use ChatGPT, CoPilot, or Claude for all your AI needs, but in the AI world one size definitely does not fit all.
 With thousands of specialized AIs on the market, it's hard to find the best one for the job.
-I like "What AI Can Do Today?" because it uses AI to help you quickly search and filter over 5,500 tools and 30,000 unique tasks.
+I like "What AI Can Do Today?" because it uses AI to help you quickly search and filter over 18,000 tools and nearly 120,000 unique tasks.

 Was this resource helpful?